leandrosardi/blackops/README.md

 2. Run an operation.

-The code below will download and esecute a `.ops` script that sets the hostname of your computer.
+The code below will download and execute a `.ops` script that sets the hostname of your computer.

 ```
 wget https://raw.githubusercontent.com/leandrosardi/blackops/refs/heads/main/ops/hostname.op